spacetelescope/mirage/docs/catalogs.rst

 Source Catalog File Formats
 ===========================

-Mirage accepts 7 different types of source catalogs, all of which can be generated using `Mirage's` :ref:`catalog generation <catalog_generation>` functionality.
+Mirage accepts 7 different types of ascii source catalogs, all of which can be generated using `Mirage's` :ref:`catalog generation <catalog_generation>` functionality.
 These include:

 1. :ref:`Point sources <point_source>`
 2. :ref:`Galaxies (2d Sersic profiles) <galaxies>`